hawkins/Shawk/docs/Getting Started.rst

     user = "username@gmail.com"
     password = "password"
-    client = shawk.Client(user, password, inbox=False)
+    client = shawk.Client(user, password)

 Adding/removing contacts
 ------------------------

 Adding contacts will be helpful for understanding who texted your client or specifying who you would like to text in an easy and readable manner.
+Email gateways are a bit wonky at best, so contacts require both a phone number and carrier.
+Additionally, you can specify a contact name to make things easier, but that is optional.

+Say you want to add a contact Josh who uses Verizon and has a phone number of 1234567890.

 You can add them as such:

 .. code-block:: python

-    client.add_contact(1234567890, 'Verizon', 'Josh')
+    client.add_contact(1234567890, 'Verizon', 'Josh') # Note: name/'Josh' is optional

 You can similarly remove them in any of the following ways:

 .. code-block:: python

-    client.remove_contact(contact) # Where contact is some Contact object.
-More on that later.
+    client.remove_contact(contact) # Where contact is some shawk.Contact object, which you can get from messages
     # or
     client.remove_contact(number=1234567890)
     # or